AdeAprianto/AdeAprianto/README.md

 - 👋 Hi, I’m @AdeAprianto
 - 👀 I’m interested in Android Programming (apps and games) and web development.
 - 🌱 I’m currently learning Java, HTML, CSS & JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a web based project.
-- 📫 How to reach me adeaprianto@tutanota.com
+- 📫 How to reach me adeaprianto888@gmail.com.

 <!---
 AdeAprianto/AdeAprianto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.